frontend-labs/yosonjs/DEVELOPMENT.md

 1. Install the npm packages ( `npm install` )
 1. Run grunt in terminal(`grunt`)

+# If `grunt` its not found:
+Execute in terminal this command:
+* ~ sudo npm install -g grunt-cli

 ### Directory Structure
 the library has the following structure:
 * `src/` has the sources of yOSON